 Picture this: you set yourself half an hour with your textbook and after five minutes time seems to slow down in a way that even the most gifted of quantum physicists can’t explain.
 Oh look, you’re on Instagram — how did that happen?

-Let me be clear: there are many, many brilliant and inspiring teachers out there, and a variety of incredible courses.
-But everyone learns differently, and has different motivations.
+Let us be clear: there are many, many brilliant and inspiring teachers out there, and a variety of incredible courses.
+But everyone learns differently and has different motivations.

 So experiment, explore, and find what works best for you.

 Likewise, be aware of when you are most likely to lose motivation.
 Identify the cue for a bad habit, and change the routine slightly to avoid it and keep on track with your session.
 (For more on that, we highly recommend introducing yourself to Charles Duhigg!)

 Simply put: use the Dutch you’ve already learned.